Many of Biden’s nominees of color run into turbulence in the Senate

 Opposition to her has been so intense that it prompted two former Democratic senators — cousins Tom Udall of New Mexico and Mark Udall of Colorado — to present a defense in USA Today, where they wrote that “the exceptional criticism of Rep. Haaland and the threatened holds on her nomination must be motivated by something other than her record.”

-Vanita Gupta, Biden’s pick to be associate attorney general at the Justice Department and an Indian American, is the target of a multibillion-dollar ad campaign from conservative groups labeling her “dangerous.”
+Vanita Gupta, Biden’s pick to be associate attorney general at the Justice Department and an Indian American, is the target of a multimillion-dollar ad campaign from conservative groups labeling her “dangerous.”
 Heritage Action for America has focused on California Attorney General Xavier Becerra, questioning his qualifications to head the Health and Human Services Department because he’s not a doctor, which has not always been a prerequisite for that position.

 “They know by using buzzwords that they’re able to try to conjure up these tropes about women of color leaders,” said Fatima Goss Graves, the president of the National Women’s Law Center.
 “These are code words that are used not only to distract but to conjure up an image in your mind.”